folio-org/docs/content/en/docs/Metadata/Data import/_index.md

 ---
 title: "Data import"
 linkTitle: "Data import"
-date: 2022-09-22
+date: 2023-10-19
 weight: 20
 tags: ["parenttopic"]
 ---

-The Data import app allows you to import one or more records into the Inventory app or load invoices into the Acquisitions app.
-With data import, you can import MARC bibliographic records to create and/or update records in the Inventory app and Source Record Storage (SRS).
+The Data import app allows you to:
+- **Import one or more Bibliographic MARC records for use by the Inventory app.**  To create or update (overlay) records.
+- **Import one or more Authority MARC records for use by the MARC Authority app.**  To create or update (overlay) records.
+- **Load EDIFACT invoices for use by the Invoices app.**  Supports the Folio acquisitions workflow.

 Definition of terms related to the Data Import app:

+-   **Action profile.** Data structure/definition that contains instructions on what actions to take when certain conditions are present when an import job is run.
+-   **Field mapping profile.** Data structure/definition that contains instructions for mapping field data being imported to field data within Folio.
+-   **Holdings.** Holdings data linked to one or more instance records, which may be created from a MARC record's data or from other data sources and/or apps.
+-   **Instance.** A non-MARC bibliographic record in Folio, which may be created from a MARC record's data or from other data sources and/or apps.
--   **Job profile.** Contains all the steps needed to complete an individual data import job.
+-   **Job profile.** Data structure/definition that contains all the steps needed to complete an individual data import job.
+A job profile connects specific match, action and field mapping profiles together into a set of instructions for importing data.
+-   **Match profile.** Data structure/definition that contains instructions on how records being imported are matched with existing records within Folio.
 -   **SRS.** Source Record Storage.
 A storage layer in FOLIO.
-If an instance has an underlying MARC record, then this record is stored in SRS.
+If an instance has an underlying MARC record, then the MARC record is stored in SRS.
+-   **SRS Holdings.** Holdings data specified in MARC record information.

 ## Permissions